Purdue-CS193/homework-0-dpanek27/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
+# David's First CS193 Homework
+### Favorite Things about CS 193

+- learning new languages
+- having more resources to study and get help with my classes

 ```markdown
 Syntax highlighted code block